Pearls Before Swine by Stephan Pastis for October 04, 2020

 58. Screen shot 2017 10 28 at 1.55.31 pm

-Bobbers Premium Member over 3 years ago
+Bobbers Premium Member about 4 years ago

 Yup, thanks to lobbying efforts by unscrupulous money changers, young people today who want a college degree get their futures mortgaged to the hilt before they even get started earning!